 How much do I need to retire?

 So, although it is claimed that 4% is the baseline safe withdrawal rate, how much do you realistically need to retire?
-According to a Which? study that was updated in 2021, many people overestimate how much they’ll need to spend in retirement.
+According to a Which? study, many people overestimate how much they’ll need to spend in retirement.
 This is because they forget that by that point in life, they may have already paid off their mortgage (or a nice chunk of it, at least), they won’t be bringing up children, and they won’t face the cost of commuting to work either.

-Instead, they surveyed over 6,800 retirees and discovered that that the average household with two people spends £2,170 a month.
-It is important to note that this survey was carried out in 2021, where spending is down 4% to 5% due to the pandemic.5
+Instead, they surveyed over 1,000 retirees in 2022 and discovered that that the average household with two people spends £2,340 a month.6

 This figure includes some luxuries, such as European holidays, hobbies, and eating out.
-If you do want to add more extravagant luxuries into the mix, such as long-haul trips and a new car every five years, the amount a two-person household needs rises to £41,000 a year.6
+If you do want to add more extravagant luxuries into the mix, such as long-haul trips and a new car every five years, the amount a two-person household needs rises to £45,000 a year.